galvez-soriano/home/README.md

 I am a PhD Candidate in Economics at the University of Houston.
 I previously worked as an economist at the Central Bank of Mexico

-I studied a BS in Agricultural Economics at Universidad Autónoma Chapingo and a MS in Economics at El Colegio de México
+I obtained a BS in Agricultural Economics from Universidad Autónoma Chapingo and an MS in Economics from El Colegio de México

 My primary research fields include Labor Economics, Applied Econometrics and Economics of Education